Skip to main content

 A dazzling Christmas market with bright lights and a tree made of light in Berlin, at the Sony Center

 Spending the winter in Berlin needn’t be cold and gray as the forecast may suggest — as a thriving international hub of art, technology and culture, Berlin offers up a wealth of ways to brighten those longer nights.
 With exhibitions, concerts, festivals and Christmas markets, the city has a crowded calendar of events all winter long.
-Below we’ve curated a list of the best events to check out in Berlin this winter season.
+Below we’ve curated a list of the best things to do in Berlin this winter season.

 Being a cosmopolitan capital and melting pot of various cultures and religions, Berlin may not be known for its Christmas feel, but you can still find the spirit here during the season – and it won’t be hard to look.
 We’ll explore some of the best Christmas events and traditions that make the holiday season special in Germany’s capital.